RicardoRagel/test-bazel/README.md

 ## Test 2

 In this test, we simply check how to create an executable using a library that is defined in other workspace.
-To be able to access to it, we have to add a rule in the `WORKSPACE` file, defining the location of this other workspace.
+To be able to access to it, we have to add a rule in the `WORKSPACE` file, defining the location of this other local workspace.
 Then, we can access to it in the `BUILD` file using `@other_workspace_name`.

 For more information about it and how to use other external projects (CMake, Online, ... ) check this [link](https://bazel.build/build/external).

+## Test 3

+When using multiple headers and sources files, we can use some tricks to build all together in, for example, a library.
+Check how we do it in the `libs` package BUILD file, and how we use it in the `main` package.